nonentity

 Interest:

+I was born and raised in Seoul, South Korea, a society known to mold people within the small societal landscape.
 As a designer, I've always been an experimenter.
 I loved using new methods or figuring out different ways of producing assets.
 So for thesis, I wanted to use this opportunity to study the tools we interact in a daily basis and I wanted to understand the ‘invisible rules’ built into design software, like the presets, constraints, and automated behaviors.
+We rarely think to challenge or question the default settings on our devices.
+We accept preset preferences when we unwrap a new device.
+My upbringing and the society we are surrounded by is what prompoted me to dive deeply into what it truly means to live life by default vs. intentional design.

 Problem: